sarahfuchi/Data-Science/Prediction (Classification)/README.md

 <a id="ch5"></a>
 ## 3.3 Data Pre-processing:
-In this stage, I cleaned the data by analyzing aberrant values and outliers, filled in missing data where appropriate, worked on feature engineering, and performed data conversion (i.e. convert objects to category using Label Encoder)
+I cleaned the data by identifying and removing abnormal values and outliers, filled in missing data where appropriate, worked on improving the features, and performed data conversion.
+Convert objects to categories using the Label Encoder.

 I splitted the data in 75/25 format, 75 being the training and 25 being the testing.
 I paid attention to this split as to not overfit or underfit the model.